Our Mirage: (2023-2026) Tours, Steffen Hirz's Departure, and Fractured Minds

-Music Style
+Musical style

 Our Mirage is known for their ambient music that provide emotional lyrics that can strike a nerve.
 Their music can offer a vast variety of elements which can relate to the listeners and they've poured their own emotions into their music.
 The band primarily focuses on the problems that younger folks deal with internally but their music doesn't just speak to them, it is very intuitive of the issues that many folks deal with on a common basis.
 Frontman Timo Bonner provides clean and unclean lyrics throughout their music.
 One instance of their emotion-filled lyrics is their hit "Different Eyes" from the Unseen Relations album, in which the song went in a direction of melodic and post-hardcore tracks and could also appeal to those who are less into the post-hardcore and melodic hardcore scene.
 In the 2022 Eclipse album, they continued their ambient and melodic playing.
 Our Mirage has on a consistent level have found creative ways to utilize there melodies, for example, the satisfying flow from ‘Black Hole’ into ‘Through The Night’ with ethereal guitar echoes and distant-sounding belts to foreshadow the impending chorus.